Global Studies BA / Strategic & Digital Communication MS

 FallCreditsWinterCreditsSpringCreditsSummerCredits

-(UG) Concentration course4.0(UG) Concentration courses12.0COOP EXPERIENCECOOP EXPERIENCE
+(UG) Free Elective or Concentration course4.0(UG) Free Elective or Concentration courses12.0COOP EXPERIENCECOOP EXPERIENCE

 (UG) Cultivating Global Competence3.0-4.0(UG) Cultivating Global Competence3.0-4.0 COM 5743.0